 Even the girls’ rooms got a mini festive makeover!
 I put a little tree, a snow globe, a sparkly deer and some twinkle lights in each of their rooms.
 The trees have their own mini lights and mini ornaments!
 The girls love sleeping in the glow of the twinkle lights instead of their usual nightlights.

-Starting fresh with our Christmas decor this year really allowed us to embrace a minimal feel.
+I hope you enjoyed this tour of our neutral Christmas decor with a pink peppermint twist!
+Starting fresh with our holiday decor this year allowed us to embrace a minimal feel.
 Our family enjoyed a less cluttered Christmas and it truly made the season feel less hectic.

 Looking for some of the Christmas décor I have in my home?
 SHOP CHRISTMAS & WINTER